 Says Matano, “I was involved from a very early stage, as the producer contacted me to get the Academy involved as a participating school to the show.
 We selected a student, E’lan Hawkins, as a presenter, and entered our gravity sketching process with VR headsets as a cutting-edge design process entry.

 “Then, they put me in as one of the judges in the show.
 There were all very creative and innovative ideas.
 Many ideas solved the problems that each had addressed—and beyond, in some cases.

 “The show, in a prime time slot on a major network, should help public awareness of industrial design,” especially, Matano continues, as to “how it will enhance and enrich our lives.”

 The Academy and VR

-From spring 2017 to spring 2018, Academy students from various schools—including Game Development, Animation & Visual Effects, Illustration, Music Production & Sound Design for Visual Media and Web Design & New Media—collaborated to create an Oculus VR experience for the Norman Rockwell Museum exhibit “Enduring Ideals: Rockwell, Roosevelt and the Four Freedoms,” which toured the United States and returned to Stockbridge, Mass., home of the Rockwell Museum.
+From spring 2017 to spring 2018, Academy students from various schools—including Game Development, Animation & Visual Effects, Illustration, Music Production & Sound Design for Visual Media and Interaction & UI/UX Design—collaborated to create an Oculus VR experience for the Norman Rockwell Museum exhibit “Enduring Ideals: Rockwell, Roosevelt and the Four Freedoms,” which toured the United States and returned to Stockbridge, Mass., home of the Rockwell Museum.